 Q:Is the Nikon FG the perfect Nikon manual focus camera?

-A:No. But for the money I think it beats the FE, FE2, FM, FM2, and EM unless you need specific features of the other bodies.
+A:No. But for the money I think the Nikon FG beats the FE, FE2, FM, FM2, and EM unless you need specific features of the other bodies.
 Since I don’t need 1/4000sec shutter speed and have almost no use of DOF preview I picked the Nikon FG over the others.

 Q:Will the Nikon FG use the newer EDIF and AF lenses?